tn82596/ChitChat/README.md

 ## Overview

-ChitChat is a real-time messaging app where you can send messages to your friends in 1-on-1 and group chats, search through your texts, edit and delete your messages, react with emojis, and a secure sign-in and sign-out system.
+ChitChat is a real-time messaging app where you can send messages to your friends in 1-on-1 chats, search through your texts, edit and delete your messages, react with emojis, and a secure sign-in and sign-out system.

 ---